Long Black Train (song)

 "Long Black Train" is a song written and recorded by American country music singer Josh Turner.
 It was released in May 2003 as the second single and title track from his debut album of the same name.
 Having spent more than 30 weeks on the Billboard country charts, "Long Black Train" reached a peak of #13 in early 2004.
-On April 23, 2018, it was certified as Platinum by the RIAA.
+On April 23, 2018, it was certified as two-times Platinum by the RIAA.

 Content

 "Long Black Train" is a mid-tempo song featuring acoustic guitar, fills from pedabro and fiddle, and a percussive rhythm reminiscent of a steam locomotive in motion.
 Using a funeral train as a metaphor, the lyrics tell of resisting temptation from the Devil.

 Turner told The Boot that the song was inspired by a vision that he had of a long, black train running down a track in the middle of nowhere.
 Turner said, "I could see people standing out to the sides of this track watching this train go by.
 As I was walking, experiencing this vision, I kept asking myself, 'What does this vision mean and what is this train?'
 It dawned on me that this train was a physical metaphor for temptation.
 These people are caught up in the decision of whether or not to go on this train".

-The song is composed in the key of B-flat major.